microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/taskFileAttachment-createuploadsession.md

 ---
 title: "taskFileAttachment: createUploadSession"
-description: "Create an upload session to iteratively upload ranges of a file so as to attach the file to the specified todoTask."
+description: "Create an upload session to iteratively upload ranges of a file as an attachment to a Microsoft To Do task."
 author: "avijityadav"
 ms.localizationpriority: medium
 ms.prod: "outlook"